 He did say they spoke with the union lawyers about the situation of the executive session regarding the local magistrate.

-Page 3 of 5 - As a union, he said they "didn't think that it was appropriate to entertain the district judge in an executive session.
+As a union, he said they "didn't think that it was appropriate to entertain the district judge in an executive session.
 We are very disappointed in that."

 In March of this year, an order was signed by Judge Raymond Hamill which ordered all Honesdale Borough Police Department matters to be taken away form the court of Mikulak and put in the court of Magistrate Ron Edwards.